Australia tours & holidays

 5. Sydney Opera House

-Set against a backdrop of that famous bridge that spans the sparkling harbour, the Opera House is one of Australia's most iconic sights.
-Those familiar sails, adorned with more than a million white tiles, host thousands of events and performances each year.
+Set against the famous bridge that spans the Sydney Harbour, the Opera House is one of Australia's most iconic sights.
+It hosts thousands of events and performances each year.
 Catch a show to admire the ornate interior, or take in the spectacular view from a ferry.

 7. Daintree

-With verdant tropical rainforest stretching to white, sandy beaches, the Daintree is nothing short of spectacular.
-This complex ecosystem in Far North Queensland is home to a prolific amount of wildlife, including frogs, reptiles, bats and butterflies, as well as the highest concentration of primitive plant species in the world.
-Australia's largest rainforest is a true natural wonder just waiting to be explored.
+With tropical rainforest stretching to white sand beaches, the Daintree is nothing short of spectacular.
+This complex ecosystem in Far North Queensland is home to a prolific amount of wildlife, including frogs, reptiles, bats and butterflies, and the highest concentration of primitive plant species in the world.

 8. Wineglass Bay

-With its white sand, crystal-clear water and distinct crescent shape, Wineglass Bay on Tasmania's gorgeous Freycinet Peninsula is a pristine paradise.
-It's easy to see why it's often voted as one of the top 10 beaches in the world!
-Hike a trail to the summit overlooking the bay for breathtaking views, or descend to the beach and set up camp.
-Go snorkelling to discover colourful fish and perhaps some playful dolphins.
+With its crystal-clear water and distinct crescent shape, it's easy to see why Wineglass Bay in Tasmania’s Freycinet National Park is often voted as one of the world's top beaches.
+Hike a trail to the summit overlooking the bay or descend to the beach, perhaps spotting playful dolphins if you're lucky.

 9. Clare Valley